Load Wedding: Critical reception

 Amna Karim writing for Bolo Jawan gave the film 4 out of 5 stars, appreciating Nabeel Qureshi for bringing a socially responsible narrative to Pakistani cinema.
 Shahjehan Saleem of Something Haute rated the film 4 out 5 stars and said, "the film does suffer from a few hiccups", however, these are not "big enough to affect the narrative", because set on "family problems", it has "the stars along with substance and soul".
 Omair Alavi rated 3.5 stars out of 5 and praised, "Everything from art direction to dialogues to actors' accent is perfect", adding that the social message is something to ponderthe audience.
 Sonia Ashraf wrote to DAWN Images praised the film due to the message in love story and most of the characters, but criticized the script length.
 Rahul Aijaz of The Express Tribune rated 2 out of 5 stars and said that despite the "strong message" about "social mockery" of marriage concept, the film "fails to be an up-to-the-mark film for multiple reasons."

 International screening

 The film was screened at the 2019 Jaipur International Film Festival, and was nominated in the category of Best Film.
 It was also screened at the 2019 Rajasthan International Film Festival, and it won in the category of Best Feature Film International.

 Home media

 The film had its television premiere on 16 February 2019 on Geo Entertainment, and it was premiered on YouTube on 27 February.

 Digital release

-The film was made available on Amazone Prime Video to stream online.
+The film was made available on Amazon Prime Video to stream online.